apache/james-project/upgrade-instructions.md

 ## Unreleased

+No changes yet.

+## 3.8.0 version

 Note: this section is in progress.
 It will be updated during all the development process until the release.

-Changes to apply between 3.7.x and 3.8.x will be reported here.
+Changes to apply between 3.7.x and 3.8.0 will be reported here.

 Change list: